 NEIGHBORHOOD MIXED-USE

+Where We Are Today

 Neighborhood Mixed-Use Districts are stand-alone, grocery-anchored centers that serve the immediate neighborhood(s).
 Most have seen little reinvestment over the past decade, and some are in decline.
 Although Neighborhood Mixed-Use Districts are fairly well distributed across the city, access to services is limited in some neighborhoods, particularly west of Shields Street and south of Harmony Road.
 City Plan has encouraged the concept of walkable neighborhood centers for many years, but most existing centers have limited pedestrian and bicycle connectivity to adjacent neighborhoods and do not include multifamily residential.
 Land for Neighborhood Mixed-Use Districts is typically set aside in new neighborhoods; however, implementation has been slow and there is often pressure to convert these areas to multifamily residential over time.

+Opportunities for the Road Ahead

 As reinvestment in existing Neighborhood Mixed-Use Districts occurs over time, opportunities exist to improve pedestrian and bicycle connections to surrounding neighborhoods, expand the range of services and amenities offered, and even incorporate multifamily housing.
 New Neighborhood Mixed-Use Districts provide an opportunity to integrate a range of neighborhood-serving uses and amenities as part of the overall neighborhood.

+Benefits

-- " Opportunity to provide multifamily housing options expands housing access in areas where single family detached homes tend to be the primary option - " Improving pedestrian/bicycle access from surrounding neighborhoods and adding amenities will help improve access to services for residents and reduce the need for crosstown vehicle trips - " Increasing the density/intensity of Neighborhood Mixed-Use Districts by incorporating multifamily housing will help support higher-frequency transit
+- family detached homes tend to be the primary option

+- " Improving pedestrian/bicycle access from surrounding neighborhoods and adding amenities will help improve access to services for residents and reduce the need for crosstown vehicle trips

-" Careful consideration of transitions in height and mass will be required to ensure that increases in density/intensity are compatible with existing single-family neighborhoods
+Potential Limitations/Trade-offs

+What will it take?
-- \circ Evaluation of and potential updates to existing zoning to reinforce desired characteristics - " Design standards to address transitions between districts and neighborhoods

-How might Neighborhood Mixed-Use Districts evolve over time?

-Where only targeted improvements are planned in an existing district, key considerations include the potential to:

-- A. Incorporate additional neighborhood services by converting surface parking or repurposing outmoded stores; - B. Upgrade to existing buildings to improve energy efficiency; - C. Add gathering spaces such as outdoor dining and/or plaza areas; and - D. Improve pedestrian and bicycle connectivity from adjacent neighborhoods.

-Where a moderate degree of change is planned in an existing district through targeted infill/redevelopment, key considerations (in addition to those noted above) include the potential to:

-- A. Incorporate multifamily residential uses within the district and on vacant lots adjacent to the district; - B. Integrate a vertical mix of uses, with residential integrated above retail/ commercial uses; - C. Upgrade older-format stores; and - D. Create a more discernible grid of blocks within the district to encourage walking and biking.

-Where substantial redevelopment of an existing district is planned, key considerations (in addition to those noted above) include the potential to:

-- A. Provide a similar mix of uses at higher, more transit-supportive densities; - B. Support higher-frequency transit; and - C. Incorporate a vertical mix of retail/ commercial with office or residential above in key locations.
+- " Design standards to address transitions between districts and neighborhoods KEY CONSIDERATIONS " Careful consideration of transitions in height and mass will be required to ensure that increases in How might Neighborhood Mixed-Use Districts evolve over time?
+Modest Retrofit Where only targeted improvements are planned in an existing district, key considerations include the potential to: - A. Incorporate additional neighborhood services by converting surface parking or repurposing outmoded stores; - B. Upgrade to existing buildings to improve energy efficiency; - C. Add gathering spaces such as outdoor dining and/or plaza areas; and - D. Improve pedestrian and bicycle connectivity from adjacent neighborhoods.
+Moderate Revamping Where a moderate degree of change is planned in an existing district through targeted infill/redevelopment, key considerations (in addition to those noted above) include the potential to: - A. Incorporate multifamily residential uses within the district and on vacant lots adjacent to the district; - B. Integrate a vertical mix of uses, with residential integrated above retail/ commercial uses; - C. Upgrade older-format stores; and - D. Create a more discernible grid of blocks within the district to encourage walking and biking.
+Significant Infill/Redevelopment Where substantial redevelopment of an existing district is planned, key considerations (in addition to those noted above) include the potential to: - A. Provide a similar mix of uses at higher, more transit-supportive densities; - B. Support higher-frequency transit; and - C. Incorporate a vertical mix of retail/ commercial with office or residential above in key locations.

 Neighborhood Mixed-Use | BUILT FORM

-- A Building Design
+Building Design A

-Design buildings to relate to the public realm through an emphasis on street-level design elements, variations in massing and form, and the use of complementary materials.
+Design buildings to relate to the public realm through an emphasis on streetlevel design elements, variations in massing and form, and the use of complementary materials.

-- Building Siting and Orientation
+Building Siting and Orientation В

 Orient buildings toward streets, plazas and parks to activate public spaces and minimize views of surface parking along primary street frontages.

-- Connections to Adjacent Uses

-Provide pedestrian and bicycle access

-from surrounding neighborhoods and

-amenities using direct sidewalk and trail
+Connections to Adjacent Uses Provide pedestrian and bicycle access from surrounding neighborhoods and amenities using direct sidewalk and trail connections.

-connections.

-- Parks and Public Spaces
+Parks and Public Spaces

-Integrate parks and other public

-gathering spaces, such as plazas,

-to serve district and neighborhood

-residents, as well as workers.
+Integrate parks and other public gathering spaces, such as plazas, to serve district and neighborhood residents, as well as workers.

+04 | STRUCTURE PLAN